bstillitano/homebridge-actron-neo/README.md

 When you make several changes in quick succession — dragging a temperature slider, toggling several zones on/off, or turning the unit on/off right after a zone change — the plugin waits briefly for you to finish and then sends a single, consolidated command.
 This prevents the changes from racing each other on the Neo cloud, which previously could leave only the last change applied or land a temperature somewhere between the start and target value.

 `commandDebounceMs` (default `500`) controls how long, in milliseconds, the plugin waits after your last change before sending.
 Lower values feel snappier; higher values coalesce more aggressively for very jittery bursts.
 Commands are also serialised, so they always apply to the unit in the order you made them.

+## State Sync Grace Window

+The Neo cloud's status endpoint is eventually consistent: for a short time after you change a setting, it can keep reporting the old value.
+Without protection a status refresh landing in that window would overwrite the value you just set, making it briefly bounce back to the old value (or the unit flick "off" right after you turn it on) until the cloud catches up.

+To prevent this, after you change a setting the plugin keeps trusting your value over status refreshes until the cloud reports the same value back, or until the grace window lapses, whichever comes first.
+If the cloud never agrees (for example the unit clamped or rejected the change), the guard expires and the next refresh is accepted as-is, so the display always self-heals.

+`stateSyncGraceMs` (default `90000`, i.e. 90 seconds) sets this window.
+Increase it if you still see values briefly bounce back after setting them.
+Decrease it if you want changes made elsewhere (such as on the physical wall controller) to be picked up sooner while you are also using HomeKit.

 ## Debug Logging